The Guns of August: Film adaptation

 The book was the basis for a 1964 documentary film, also titled The Guns of August.
-The 99-minute film, which premiered in New York City on December 24, 1964, was produced and directed by Nathan Kroll and narrated by Fritz Weaver, with the narration written by Arthur B. Tourtellot.
+The 99-minute film, which premiered in New York City on December 24, 1964, was produced and directed by Nathan Kroll, narrated by Fritz Weaver (with the narration written by Arthur B. Tourtellot), and released by Universal Pictures.
 It used film footage found in government archives in Paris, London, Brussels, Berlin, and Washington, DC.